 - ensure your policy outlines how data will be kept secure.

-Avoiding data breaches is key to complying with GDPR.
-The ICO explains the impact of a personal data breach on data protection regulations, and you can read our guide to GDPR for small businesses.
+Avoiding data breaches is key to complying with UK GDPR.
+The Information Commissioner's Office (ICO) explains the impact of a personal data breach on data protection regulations, and you can read our guide to UK GDPR for small businesses.

 When you’re running a business, the last thing you want is for your website or other important systems to go down, leaving you unable to transact.
 Having the right measures in place can help to protect you from losing out on sales if your website is compromised.